bioThai/Deduper-bioThai/part3/README.md

     `sbatch deduper_wrapper.sh`

 __Note:__ Multiple SAM files can be deduplicated in a single run if each file is sorted via Samtools.
 This can be done by modifying the `deduper_wrapper.sh` script to include extra lines/commands for each file to be sorted.
-Then, all of these sorted SAM files can be inputted as arguments (with a space between each file name) into the Python script.
+Then, all of these sorted SAM files can be inputted as arguments (with a space between each file name) for the Python script.